adobe/vent/README.md

 ### Adding direct event listeners

-Listen to an event directly on the element, including those that bubble:
+Listen to an event directly on the element, including those that bubble from descendant elements:

 ```js
 vent.on('resize', function(event) {